 - Preheat oven to 350 degrees.

-- Grease inside of mixing bowl with butter (to store dough).
+- Grease inside of large mixing bowl with butter (to store dough).
 Set aside.
 Grease a cast iron skillet with butter.
-If you do not have a cast iron skillet, a baking pan will work just as fine.
+If you do not have a cast iron skillet, a round baking dish will work just as well.
 Set aside.

 - Mix brown sugar, cinnamon & additional warm spices.
 Set aside.